-Sponsored Project Online Training (SPOT) is an online learning expereince resulting from a partnership between the Office for Sponsored Research and a Training Advisory Committee
+Sponsored Project Online Training (SPOT) is an online learning expereince resulting from a partnership between Sponsored Research and a Training Advisory Committee

 to build Northwestern’s first cross-campus sponsored research administration training program.
-In February 2016, SPOT launched with a series of "mini-courses" and microlearning modules on the OSR website.
+In February 2016, SPOT launched with a series of "mini-courses" and microlearning modules on the Sponsored Research website.
 To stay on top of current issues in research administration, check out the Presentations

-page, where you can find slide decks from OSR events.
+page, where you can find slide decks from Sponsored Research events.

 Mini-courses are short (20-to-30 minute) interactive videos that cover a range of topics in sponsored research administration.
 Current offerings are geared for those who are new to research administration and designed to introduce learners to key concepts.
 Courses are presented via Northwestern's digital learning platform, myHR/Learn.
 Click on any of the course titles below to launch the course.